rdiff-backup/rdiff-backup/.github/ISSUE_TEMPLATE/bug_report.md

 ## Version, Python, Operating System

-Call `rdiff-backup info` (version >= 2.1) or `rdiff-backup -v9` and replace the following line with the output, repeat for each environment impacted:
+Call `rdiff-backup info` and replace the following line with the output, repeat for each environment impacted, especially if using remote operations:

 ```yaml
 <REPLACE THIS LINE - version info>